c4dt/eid-demo/README.md

 It uses [Bun](https://bun.sh/) as a typescript build and runtime tool.

 ## How To Run
+first you need to create a `.env` file in the root directory of the project.
+This file should contain the variables given in the `.env.example` file.

 ```bash
 # To install dependencies
 $ bun install